bparry02/pubtools-adc/offline-pubtools-adc/README.md

 This will:
 1. Build the pubtools-adc wheel
 2. Download all dependency wheels
-3. Populate the `offline-pubtools-adc/dist/` directory
+3. Create staging directory `build-offline/offline-pubtools-adc/` with `lib/` subdirectory
+4. Copy installation files and populate the `lib/` directory
-4. Create a compressed tarball in `dist/offline/`
+5. Create a compressed tarball containing just the `offline-pubtools-adc/` directory

 ## 📦 Package Information

 - **Package built for**: Linux x86_64
 - **Python compatibility**: 3.6+
 - **Installation type**: Fully offline
-- **Dependencies**: Pre-bundled as wheels
+- **Dependencies**: Pre-bundled as wheels in `lib/` directory
+- **Extracted directory**: `offline-pubtools-adc/`